 In addition, the GSA-UW shall act to stimulate social, intellectual, and political contact among its members.

-2.9.2 Membership by virtue of their office: The General Manager of the GSA-UW is designated a member by virtue of their office.
+2.8.2 Membership by virtue of their office: The Executive Manager of the GSA-UW is designated a member by virtue of their office.

-2.10.0 Amendments to the bylaws, polices and procedures.
+2.9.0 Amendments to the by-laws, policies and procedures.

 3.1.0 Collection.
 The GSA-UW shall endeavour to enter into agreement with the Corporation of the University of Waterloo, in order that the University may collect fees from each graduate student, at the time of registration each academic term, and that these fees may be awarded to the GSA-UW on a fee-per-student basis at the beginning of each academic term.